 I love Him and pleasing Him shows that love.

 Most days -I don’t care about being accepted by people.
-I am loved by Jesus weather I get it right or mess up big!
+I am loved by Jesus whether I get it right or mess up big!

 Do you know my Jesus?